top of page

 Alexandra Cassirer

 Alexandra Cassirer is a self-taught artist whose practice spans performance, photography, video, and multimedia installations, where she confronts normative structures surrounding nudity, eroticism, and the politics of the body.
 Working through self-portraiture and the nude, her work challenges forms of female objectification, while delving into themes of violence, desire, and identity.
 Rejecting conventional techniques in favour of improvisation and the unknown, Cassirer’s performances emerge from the moment, guided by raw emotion and a refusal to conform.
-Her performances merge elements of physical theatre, experimental dance, and happenings.
 “Chance governs my work.
 I reject the comfort of a preconceived script, embracing the unpredictable.
 Each performance raises more questions than answers.
 The moment I comprehend the “why” behind it all, is the moment I stop performing.”
 Drawing on her experiences with the Jan Fabre Teaching Group, the Marina Abramović method, Butoh dance, and Martha Graham technique, her multidisciplinary approach blends physical theatre, experimental dance, and endurance-based practices, creating works that are visceral, intimate, and profoundly human.

 Nick Coutsier